It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 Virginia Cooperative Extension Study

-A study carried out by the Virginia Cooperative Extension of Virginia State University tested the perceived values based with a set of sixteen photos with different styles of landscaping in their garden.
+A study carried out by the Virginia Cooperative Extension of Virginia State University tested the perceived value with a set of sixteen photos with different styles of landscaping in their garden.

 The changes in this perception varied from 5% to an incredible 12%.